bluez/bluer/README.md

 If any `bluetoothd` feature is used the Bluetooth daemon must be running and configured for access over D-Bus.
 On most distributions this should work out of the box.

-For building, D-Bus library headers must be installed if the `bluetoothd` feature is enabled.
-On Debian-based distributions install the package `libdbus-1-dev`.

 Configuration
 -------------